UdyrTakeRisks/sela-app/README.md

 # sela-app
 SELA APP, A Graduation Project

-A mobile application that connects volunteers/donators to volunteering/charity organizations by providing their details and providers, and connects individuals that needs help or that provides an online service.
+A mobile application that connects volunteers/donators to volunteering/charity organizations by providing their details and providers, and connects individuals that needs help or that provides an online helpful services.

 Application apk: